-Rideshare driving is a great, flexible part-time job, but some drivers want more.
+Rideshare driving is a great, flexible part-time job, but some drivers want more of the best gig jobs.
 Much like planning for your Plan B after rideshare driving, some drivers take on equally flexible part time work in conjunction with rideshare driving.
 Today, RSG contributor Chonce Maddox Rhea shares the best part-time jobs in addition to rideshare driving.

 One of the things I love about rideshare driving is how flexible it is.
 A few years back, I recommended my husband start driving for Uber or Lyft because it was flexible and would allow him to set his own hours.